 There’s no need to install a third-party Virtual Private Network (VPN) client in Windows 10 as the operating system already supports open standard VPN solutions like IKEv2.
 However, bugs in the Settings app in Windows 10 make it difficult to login to and access remote VPN services.
 Here is how you work the broken Settings app and setup a secure and working IKEv2 VPN profile.

-More and more general purpose VPN service providers are adding IPsec/IKEv2 to the list of protocols they support.
-The protocol is an open standard and it’s supported naively in iOS, macOS, and Windows; and has partial (non-EAP authentication only) support in Android.
+More and more general-purpose VPN service providers are adding IPsec/IKEv2 to the list of protocols they support.
+The protocol is an open standard and it’s supported natively in iOS, macOS, and Windows, and has partial (non-EAP authentication only) support in Android.

 Windows 10 does support the use of EAP authentication, but the ability for creating a VPN profile with this authentication method from the Settings app hasn’t worked since at least Windows 10 version 1607 (“Anniversary Update”).
 You can fill in the authentication information in the Add VPN connection dialog for creating a new VPN profile, but it won’t be saved when you click the Save button.
 Clicking Save a second time dismisses the dialog but without saving any authentication information or the account credentials.
 The authentication information can’t be corrected from within the Settings app.

 Creating a working IKEv2 VPN profile with PowerShell

 Until Microsoft decides to fix the Settings app, you can still add a working IKEv2 VPN profile through PowerShell.
 You don’t even need to be an administrative user to add it.
 Note that PowerShell or the ability to add VPN profiles may have been disabled by Group Policy settings.

 - Adjust the -Name parameter to your choosing and set the -ServerName to the VPN server address you’ve been given by your VPN service provider.